The A Word: Home media

 Series 1 was released on DVD in September 2016, and series 2 in December 2017.
 The third series was released on DVD in July 2020.

-Spin-off series
+Spin-off

 In August 2020 it was announced that a spin-off series Ralph & Katie, following the married life of the protagonists, had been commissioned by the BBC.
 The six-part series, which included a writing team made up predominantly of people with disabilities, was broadcast in October and November 2022, with all episodes available as a boxset on BBC iPlayer.
 The series will also be available on Disney+ in some regions.